Scatter charts, bubble charts, and dot plot charts in Power BI

 Hover over a bubble.
 The size of the bubble reflects the value of This Year Sales.

 You can set the max data volume to any number up to 10,000.
 As you get into the higher numbers, we suggest testing first to ensure good performance.

-Because more data points can mean a longer loading time, if you do choose to publish reports with limits at the higher end of the scale, make sure to test out your reports across the web and mobile as well to ensure performance matches your users' expectations.
+More data points can mean a longer loading time.
+If you do choose to publish reports with limits at the higher end of the scale, make sure to test out your reports across the web and mobile as well.
+You want to confirm that the performance of the chart matches your users' expectations.

-You can format the visualization colors, labels, titles, background, and more.
+Continue formatting the visualization colors, labels, titles, background, and more.
 To improve accessibility, consider adding marker shapes to each line.
-To select the marker shape, expand the Shapes card, then select a marker shape.
+To select the marker shape, expand Shapes, select Marker shape, and select a shape.

-Considerations and Troubleshooting
+Considerations and troubleshooting

 Your scatter chart has only one data point

-Does your scatter chart have only one data point that aggregates all the values on the X and Y axes?
+Does your scatter chart have only one data point that aggregates all the values on the X- and Y-axes?
 Or maybe it aggregates all the values along a single horizontal or vertical line?

-Or if you don't have that in your data, create a field that concatenates your X and Y values together into something unique per point:
+If you don't have that in your data, create a field that concatenates your X and Y values together into something unique per point: